in-ventures/inventures-way/README.md

 #### Git flow:
 * **feature**:
+Main goal is to ensure you start working from the most recent version of *dev* and that the pull request has the most recent version of *dev* at the moment of generating the pull request.
+There are several ways to achive this, for example:
  1. check out *dev*
  2. pull *dev*
  3. branch from *dev* following the name convention *feature/{developer_name}/{feature_name}*